ipfs/browser-design-guidelines/README.md

 - How might we allow the user be enabled to participating in a P2P scenario by being stepped through the first few times?
 - How might we communicate to the users visually what is happening?
 - How might we explore niche use cases such as scientific and academic publishing?
-- How might we better understand where context and location and culture is important in perceptions of privacy, participation and P2P?
+- How might we better understand where context, location and culture is important in perceptions of privacy, participation and P2P?
  - How might we explore design in which P2P is used or explained with public folders like with Dropbox?
 - How might we think of a repository-type approach in thinking about distributed content stores?
 - How might we we ensure trust and verification of content ownership and security fo users when connecting to other people’s computers and devices?